-- 2. For women working in male-dominated settings ensure safe working environment and protection (e.g., self-defense training). - 3.
+- 2. For women working in male-dominated settings ensure safe working environment and protection. - 3.
 Provide seasonal training on critical safety topics (as relevant):

 Green Note: Companies such as Boeschen & E&J Gallo are offering hazard pay and disaster insurance to compensate their vineyard workforce during times of natural disaster.